Skip to content

 On query execution

-Before translating a SELECT query, the query service loads all tombstones for the measurement and passes them to the translator.
-The translator appends AND NOT (predicate) for each tombstone to the WHERE clause.
+Before executing a SELECT query, the query service loads all tombstones for the measurement and appends AND NOT (predicate) for each tombstone to the WHERE clause.

 16. Continuous Queries